CollectionBuilder/cb-docs/docs/customization/config-nav.md

 CollectionBuilder,/tech.html,About
 ```

+{% include feature/image.html img="example-nav-bar.png" alt="Example navigation bar including Home, Browse, Subjects, Map, Timeline, Data, and About with two drop down options for About the Collection and CollectionBuilder" border=true width="80%" %}

 ### Some Explaining

 The above CSV will create 7 links in the nav bar for the referenced pages.